 A step by step guide to getting your green card medical exam

 Step 1: Download and fill out form I-693

 All people filing for Adjustment of Status complete the Green Card Medical Exam on Form I-693.
 While you can fill out these forms yourself, if you have any questions we strongly suggest getting the advice of a good immigration lawyer to help you.
 Even small mistakes can cost days, weeks, or even months.
 Remember, you have to fill out your personal information, and then take the form to be completed by an approved doctor.

-Step 3: Green Card Medical Exam Checklist
+Step 4: Make sure you have everything on this Green Card Medical Exam Checklist

 - Your partially filled out form I-693 (the doctor will fill out his section after the exam)